top of page

 Our Team

-At the Rocky Mountain Family Engagement Center our team is passionate about building strong connections between schools, families, and communities.
+At the Rocky Mountain Family Engagement Collective our team is passionate about building strong connections between schools, families, and communities.
 With diverse backgrounds and a shared commitment to equity and collaboration, we work together to support meaningful family engagement that leads to student success.
 Get to know the dedicated individuals driving our mission forward.

 6.png